Single Point Optimization

 NKSubSpaceSize

-Decreasing this parameter will decrease memory usage when in the NK range.
+Decreasing this parameter will decrease memory usage when in the NK solver.
 Only change this if there are memory issues when dealing with larger meshes.

 writeSurfaceSolution and writeVolumeSolution